alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 ## Architecture
 The [SPANs](https://www.logicmonitor.com/blog/what-are-spans-in-distributed-tracing) are broadcast and gathered through [OpenTelemetry Collector](https://opentelemetry.io/docs/collector).
 It finally sends them to [Jaeger](https://www.jaegertracing.io/).
-I use it because it is simplest tool to set up.
+I use it because it is the simplest tool to set up.
 To be more _production ready_, you can opt for [Tempo](https://grafana.com/oss/tempo/) and [Grafana](https://grafana.com/) the tools I talked about above.

 Here is the architecture of such a platform: